-IfJ attended discussions and supported The Prison Reform Trust (PRT) in campaigning for its up take by the government.
+IfJ attended discussions and supported The Prison Reform Trust (PRT) in campaigning for its uptake by the government.

 The National Federation of Women’s Institutes (NFWI) has called consistently for the diversion of people with mental health needs from custody into treatment and care.
-The WI’s Care not Custody campaign was inspired by the tragic death by suicide of a young man with schizophrenia in Manchester prison, the son of a WI member.
+The WI’s Care not Custody campaign was inspired by the tragic suicide of a young man with schizophrenia in Manchester prison, the son of a WI member.
 Since then the PRT has worked in partnership with the NFWI to effect change.

 The NHS England’s roll out of Liaison and Diversion services is now operating across over 80% of the country.
 We continue to support this important work, which places clinical staff in police stations and courts to provide assessments and referrals to treatment and support for a range of vulnerable offenders.

 IfJ works closely with JUSTICE at the heart of issues that will shape the future legal landscape.
-JUSTICE promote access to justice, human rights and the rule of law – through research, education and interventions in the courts.
+JUSTICE promote access to justice, human rights and the rule of law, through research, education and interventions in the courts.
 They have been at the cutting edge of the debate on legal reform for 60 years and are widely respected for the quality of their analysis.

 Standing Committee of Youth Justice (SCYJ) is an alliance of organisations working to improve the youth justice system in England and Wales.
-IfJ joined the alliance to contribute and to assist SCYJ in pooling expertise and giving an understanding about the role of intermediaries.
+IfJ joined the alliance to contribute and assist SCYJ in pooling expertise and giving an understanding about the role of intermediaries.
 SCJY addresses issues surrounding children in trouble with the law and advocates a child-focused youth justice system.

 - bringing together the best internet information on law-related issues and making it available through an internet search.

-Children who are witnesses in court may have lived through trauma and abuse and their involvement in the criminal justice system can have a big impact on their recovery.
+Children who are witnesses in court may have lived through trauma and abuse, and their involvement in the criminal justice system can have a big impact on their recovery.
 Positive experiences can help them move forward, but negative experiences can be damaging.

-Ten years later, the researchers gathered views from 272 criminal justice policy makers and practitioners to find out what has improved and what work still needs to be done.
+Ten years later, the researchers gathered views from 272 criminal justice policy makers and practitioners, to find out what has improved and what work still needs to be done.